 ...the modern Republican Party began in 1854 with the main purpose of ending slavery?
 It only took them six years to elect a Republican president, Abraham Lincoln.

 I have had enough of Beltway, Hollywood, and media elites who think they own this country; haven't you?
-Worse yet, because they have such media access, they think they alone have the right to tell you and me what is right and wrong, how to vote, and even what to think!
+Worse yet, because they have such control over the media, they think they alone have the right to tell you and me what is right and wrong, how to vote, and even what to think!
 PREPOSTEROUS!
 We the people have spoken!
 In the November 2010 elections, we told Obama and his Socialist minions just what we think of them.
 We elected a Republican majority in the US House of Representatives, and also elected Republican majorities in many State legislatures.
 However, the socialist Democrats still have a majority in the US Senate and still act as if they own this country.
+We let them off the hook in 2012 when we didn't take back the Senate and let Obama win a second term.
 Let's show them who's the boss!

 Unite with me and throw the rest of the Democrats out of power!
 The socialist Democrats are still trying to take away the freedoms of those they disagree with.
 They have already socialized GM, Chrysler, the health care industry, and the financial sector.
-They are still using the Gulf Oil Spill to pacify radical environmentalists, ram energy controls down our throats and make us pay $5 or more per gallon of gasoline.
-They're trying to label the Tea Party Movement as "racist," "extremist," or some other lie to deceive the country or mobilize the radical fringe.
+They are still using the Gulf Oil Spill and so-called "green energy initiatives," and blocking the Keystone Pipeline, to pacify radical environmentalists, ram energy controls down our throats and make us pay $5 or more per gallon of gasoline.
+They're trying to label anyone they hate (Republicans, especially Christians, Tea Partiers, black conservatives, and former Democrats, just to name a few) as "racist," "extremist," or some other lie to deceive the country or mobilize the radical fringe.
 They'll try to shut down conservative talk radio or neutralize it with some so-called "equal time" or "fairness" doctrine.
+They are using the IRS to silence the people, and trying to get the FCC into the newsroom to censor the media.
 They might even try to censor or tax the Internet.
 If you don't agree with them, you're an "enemy of the state."
 These are exactly the totalitarian tactics employed by Lenin, Stalin and Castro, and you can be sure the radical liberals will try them on those of us who dare to speak out against them.

 Now that they have spent our country into massive debt, Obama and Reid assume they have a mandate to force you to "share your wealth."
 They have the audacity to say that if you oppose their "wealth redistribution plan" of higher taxes you are "selfish."
 If you accuse them of being the Socialists that they are, you are participating in "McCarthyism."